juxor/afaq/markdown/secH2.md

 bureaucratic and reformist to the core while it was the anarchists who made the Spanish labour movement the most dynamic and revolutionary in the world.

-As regards Stack's summary of Bakunin's organisation goes, we must note that Stack is quoting an unnamed source on Bakunin's views on this subject.
+As regards Stack's summary of Bakunin's organisation, we must note that Stack is quoting an unnamed source on Bakunin's views on this subject.
 We, therefore, have no way of evaluating whether this is a valid summary of Bakunin's ideas on this matter.
 As we indicate elsewhere (see [section J.3.7](secJ3.html#secj37)) Leninist summaries of Bakunin's ideas on secret